Faerque/pharmacogenomic-knowledge-graph/README.md

 ## Repository structure (high-level)

-The repository contains the following notable files and folders (these are present in the saved workspace snapshot):
+The repository snapshot contains the processed outputs, results and supporting artifacts produced during development.
+The interactive training notebooks used during development are not included in this public snapshot.

-- `kg-pgx-training (2).ipynb` — Notebook containing model training experiments and related analyses.
-- `processsing_data_v2.ipynb` — Data processing and graph construction notebook (prepares inputs for training and evaluation).
-- `Topk_ego_graph.ipynb` — Notebook used to generate top-k candidate lists and ego-graph visualizations for selected relations.
 - `results/` — Directory with produced artifacts and outputs:
-  - `models/` — Trained model checkpoint files (example names: `DRUG_CAUSES_ADR.pt`, `DRUG_IN_PATH.pt`, `GENE_AFFECTS_DRUG.pt`, `GENE_IN_PATH.pt`, `VAR_ASSOC_DIS.pt`).
+  - `models/` — Saved model checkpoint files (pretrained weights / saved checkpoints), for example: `DRUG_CAUSES_ADR.pt`, `DRUG_IN_PATH.pt`, `GENE_AFFECTS_DRUG.pt`, `GENE_IN_PATH.pt`, `VAR_ASSOC_DIS.pt`.
   - `topk/` — CSV files with the top-k candidate lists per relation (e.g., `DRUG_CAUSES_ADR_top200_only.csv`).
-  - `degree_features_train/` — Degree-based feature tensors used during training (files ending in `.pt`).
+  - `degree_features_train/` — Degree-based feature tensors used during training and evaluation (files ending in `.pt`).
   - `ego_graphs/` — PNG visualizations of ego-graphs for selected top predictions.

-Note: File names and locations reflect the current workspace snapshot and may be extended if additional experiments or outputs are produced.
+Note: this repository includes the produced artifacts and results but does not include the original interactive training notebooks.
+If you need the notebooks or the full processing scripts, please contact the authors or check the development branch where they may be available.

 ## Environment and Dependencies